ADGEfficiency/energy-py-linear/docs/docs/assets/chp.md

 # CHP

-Dispatch a CHP (combined heat & power) generator to generate electricity, high & low temperature heat from natural gas.
+Optimize CHP (combined heat & power) to generate electricity, high & low temperature heat from natural gas using `epl.CHP`:

 The `epl.CHP` model can be configured with electric, high and low temperature thermal efficiencies.